mu-ts/s3/README.md

 #### MODIFIERS
 * `.safe` hint to prefix calls, that will cause exceptions to be thrown that would otherwise be swallowed like a document not existing. `const user:User = await S3DB.safe.get( 'docID', User )`
 * `.retries(4)` attempt the operation the specified number of times until success, and throw the last encountered failure if not.
 Will analyze the response of the errors returned from S3 and only retry when a retry is permitted.
-* `timeout( ms )` how long to give the operation before timing out.
+* `.timeout( ms )` how long to give the operation before timing out.
-* `transaction` to chain select commands together to succeed or fail together.
+* `.transaction` to executed the chained commands together as a single operation, and rollback on failure of any item.
+* `.pipe` or `.stream` to create read/write or duplex streams for piping operations.

 #### DECORATORS
 * `@s3key( idGenerator? )` annotate a classes id attribute as the object key.
 Current s3 implementation is bugged with this.